clay-curry/clay-curry/README.md

 - B.S.
 Computer Science, University of Oklahoma

-- Interests: algorithms, graph theory, modular / systems programming, dynamic optimality, and human computer interaction.
+- Interests: modular programming, dynamic optimality, and human computer interaction.

 <!--
 > To me, error analysis is the sweet spot for improvement.